Three Hares ceilidh

 Bradon Smith – fiddle

-Bradon Smith is an experienced and respected fiddle player and educator, focussing on the traditional music of Ireland and the Irish diaspora in England.
-Through his teaching (2000+ fiddle lessons and workshops), he has helped hundreds of fiddle players (re)discover a love of traditional music.
+Bradon Smith is a respected fiddle player and educator, focussing on the traditional music of Ireland and the Irish diaspora in England.
+Through his teaching and courses he has helped thousands of fiddle players (re)discover a love of traditional music.
+He studied on the Royal Irish Academy of Music’s inaugural Teach Irish Traditional Music and Song course, developing his own traditional music pedagogy.
+He plays fiddle with The Sunny Banks and Straight from the Jug.

 Bradon Smith, Three Hares Folk Camp fiddle tutor